 Complete unboxing of the ASUS ROG Strix GeForce RTX 4070:

 Design and Features

 The rear side has the I/O shield for the output.
 It is not in a silver color as Nvidia has opted for a black color I/O shield on their RTX cards which definitely adds to the overall look and feel of the graphics card.
 We have two HDMI 2.0b ports, two DisplayPort 1.4 ports, and a USB Type-C port.
-This configuration allows the user to enjoy immersive virtual reality experiences anytime without having to swap cables by having a VR Device connected with other displays at the same time.
+This configuration allows the user to enjoy immersive virtual reality experiences anytime without having to swap cables by having a VR Device connected to other displays at the same time.

-Backside implementation allows the better cable management as well.
+Backside implementation allows better cable management as well.
 The bottom side of the card clearly shows the two fin stacks on the cooler.
-Thermal pads have been used on the possible point of contacts between PCB and the cooler.
-PCB color is black.
+Thermal pads have been used as the possible point of contact between the PCB and the cooler.
+The PCB color is black.
 The visible thermal pad seems to have slipped through the QC as it is already torn.

 Featuring Aura RGB Lighting on both the shroud and the back plate, ROG Strix graphics cards are capable of displaying millions of colors and six different effects for a personalized gaming system.
 ROG Strix graphics cards also feature ASUS Aura Sync, RGB LED synchronization technology that enables complete gaming system personalization when the graphics card is paired with an Aura-enabled gaming motherboard.
-There are 6 modes which user can configure and select for the color effect.
+There are 6 modes that user can configure and select for the color effect.